Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 With Helaman, there would be no delicate process to endure before he could lead.
 Alma told Helaman of the struggle he had as a youth rebelling against the Gospel with the warning to learn from his errors, and he did.

 Alma gave Helaman his charge of the Church and blessed him, the Church, and the land for righteousness' sake.
-Helaman faced an uphill battle, Alma learned from revelations of the secret prophecies handed down from the days of Nephi centuries before.
+Helaman faced an uphill battle as foretold from revelations of the prophecies handed down from the days of Nephi centuries before.

 The prophecies were not to be revealed to the Nephites by command of God that the Nephite nation would be destroyed due to its rejection of the theological teaching of Jesus Christ four hundred years in Helaman’s future.